 - Exercise: This can release the happy hormones and allow you time to think, reflect and make plans, or just breathe in the fresh air and tell yourself it will all work out.
 You can also use the time to chat with your child.
 Simply playing in the park or back garden can be good exercise and fun with your child also.

 - Take time out for yourself: If you struggle with this, begin with 10 minutes for yourself and as time goes on, increase it.
 Maybe once a week you can plan a couple of hours to yourself.
 Be creative in how you achieve this – it will be worth the effort.

 - Socialise: Isolation is a key issue for those parenting alone.
 Challenge yourself to network with other parents, join clubs or courses.
-One Family has a social group, check it out.
 Your self-esteem and confidence and that of your child’s will be enhanced with socialising.

 - Ask for help: Ask for help whenever you can from family or a friend.
 They will stop offering if you never take them up on it.
 Children enjoy being with other people.
 It is good for you both to have time apart and for children to know there are other people who can care for them.